-Daily collective worship where the whole school is together celebrates the spiritual, moral, and emotional messages across the year.
-The topics and learning materials used in Collective Worship such as SEAL, talk about Going for Goals, Relationships.
-Al units focus on how each one of us is special and how we can manage our friendships or how to manage change.
+Daily collective worship with the whole school together echo and reinforce the Christian, moral, and emotional messages across the year.
+The topics and learning materials used in Collective Worship such as SEAL, talk about Going for Goals, Relationships all talk about how each one of us is special and how we can manage our friendships or how to manage change.

-Through our broad, balanced and enriched curriculum SMSC values are taught every minute of the school day.
+Through our broad, balanced and enriched curriculum SMSC values and taught every minute of the school day.
 All staff, including support staff, are involved in spiritual, moral, social and cultural education.
 These qualities should be evident in the way that children and adults interact throughout the school, in accordance with many other existing qualities.